Man Utd summer transfer targets: Sancho, Grealish & the players on Solskjaer's wish list | Goal.com

 The impact of the Covid-19 pandemic is expected to hit all clubs' transfer business, though United are still expected to be active.

-While United's preferred starting XI have played with a flair that has been missing in recent years at Old Trafford, the club's limited squad depth has meant that Solskjaer has been forced to overly rely on his favoured line up, which in turn has lead to fatigued displays and slow performances in the final weeks of the season.
+While United's preferred starting XI have played with a flair that has been missing in recent years at Old Trafford, the club's limited squad depth has meant that Solskjaer has been forced to overly rely on his favoured line-up, which in turn has led to fatigued displays and slow performances in the final weeks of the season.

 Solskjaer has remained coy over potential incomings, but has not dismissed the notion that they need to add strength in depth if they are going to make any attempt at a push for the title in the coming seasons.